MRC-Epid-it24/intake24/docs/admin/surveys/prompt-types.md

   - `false` - no review step, submit button is always enabled
   - `scroll` - button is enabled when scrolled through the meal list to the end
   - `checkbox` - button is enabled when all meal checkboxes are ticked
+  - `onecheckbox` - button is enabled when one survey level checkbox is ticked

 ## Portion-size prompts